sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 2.

 <a href="" id="privacy-letappsgetdiagnosticinfo-forceallowtheseapps"></a>**Privacy/LetAppsGetDiagnosticInfo\_ForceAllowTheseApps**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 List of semi-colon delimited Package Family Names of Windows Store Apps.
-Listed apps will have access to diagnostic information about other apps, including user names.
+Listed apps will have access to diagnostic information about other running apps.
 This setting overrides the default LetAppsGetDiagnosticInfo policy setting for the specified apps.

 <a href="" id="privacy-letappsgetdiagnosticinfo-forcedenytheseapps"></a>**Privacy/LetAppsGetDiagnosticInfo\_ForceDenyTheseApps**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 List of semi-colon delimited Package Family Names of Windows Store Apps.
-Listed apps will not have access to diagnostic information about other apps, including user names.
+Listed apps will not have access to diagnostic information about other running apps.
 This setting overrides the default LetAppsGetDiagnosticInfo policy setting for the specified apps.

 <a href="" id="privacy-letappsgetdiagnosticinfo-userincontroloftheseapps"></a>**Privacy/LetAppsGetDiagnosticInfo\_UserInControlOfTheseApps**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 List of semi-colon delimited Package Family Names of Windows Store Apps.
 The user is able to control the 'get diagnostic info' privacy setting for the listed apps.
 This setting overrides the default LetAppsGetDiagnosticInfo policy setting for the specified apps.